AnmolRattanSingh/carbon-footprint-detection/README.md

 # object-detection-opencv-python
-Object detection in input image using opencv python
+The project lets you take a picture and calculates the carbon footprint of various objects in the picture.
+It also provides QR codes to more sustainable alternatives of the objects.

 download yolov3.weights: https://pjreddie.com/media/files/yolov3.weights

 put the yolov3.weights file in the main directory

-Then run the project: python3 yolo_opencv.py -i room.jpg -c yolov3.cfg -w yolov3.weights -cl yolov3.txt
+Then run the project using: python3 yolo_opencv.py

+Press key 'd' to capture the image from camera feed and display carbon footprint information.